lorenzociampana2/Machine-Learning-Weight-Prediction-Project/README.md

 # Machine-Learning-Weight-Prediction-Project
 This project involves developing a predictive model using machine learning to estimate adult weight (WEIGHTLBTC_A) based on a dataset with 617 variables.
 The final model's performance is evaluated on accuracy.
+!!The PDF file might give an error in GitHub, but if you just download it you can visualize it easily